 It's a Wonderful Life

-An angel helps a compassionate but despairingly frustrated businessman by showing what life would have been like if he never existed.
+An angel is sent from Heaven to help a desperately frustrated businessman by showing him what life would have been like if he had never existed.
 (130 mins.)

 “ Because of its Christmas setting and the premature expiry of its copyright, it might very well be the most watched feature film in America.
 Maybe this year, though, try to watch it with a critical eye - always difficult with Capracorn - to see if its popularity endures for reasons other than copyright and marketing. ” - clevecheng